-This Wednesday marks the first day of March and the first day of Lent, during which time Christians (mostly Catholics, Lutherans, Methodists, and Presbyterians) will fast, abstain from meat on Fridays, or simply do their best to refuse their earthly pleasure of choice.
-The day that kicks off this season is, of course, Ash Wednesday.
-On this day, worshippers attend services, start their fasting, and, most notably, wear ashes on their foreheads.
+Today marks the first day of Lent, during which time Christians (mostly Catholics, Lutherans, Methodists, and Presbyterians) will fast, abstain from meat on Fridays, or simply do their best to refuse their earthly pleasure of choice.
+Of course, today is also known as Ash Wednesday, when worshippers attend services, start their fasting, and, most notably, wear ashes on their foreheads.

 Since Lent represents the time that Jesus spent wandering in the wilderness, it's an understandably solemn time.
 While worshippers are encouraged to reflect upon their commitment to their faith and the community throughout the season, Ash Wednesday services place a special emphasis on mortality and sinfulness.
 That's where the actual ashes come in.